How to Help Your Teen Regulate Emotions: A Parent’s Guide

 Key takeaways

-- Seek professional help if emotional distress consistently interferes with school, friendships, or daily functioning for more than two weeks.
+• Get professional help when emotional distress keeps disrupting school, friendships, or daily routines for more than two weeks.
+Call emergency help right away for self-harm, suicidal thoughts, or aggression.

 Why emotions can feel bigger in adolescence